As of v2018.2+, Exago supports using filters based on a formula. There is not a flag to enable this in the Admin Console, and will appear by default.

 Any objects needed for a formula in an ExpressView must also exist as their own column on the report as well.

 Once the formula is created as a column, select the Filters pane and drag the formula column over to the Filters pane to begin creating a filter on the formula.
-For more information about building formulas in an ExpressView, see the Support Site article on Formulas in ExpressViews.
+For more information about building formulas in an ExpressView, review the ExpressView: Formula Columns article.

 Certain function are available in the Formula Editor that are not compatible with the context of formula filters, such as CellValue(), FilterValue(), Hyperlink, LoadImage(), PageNumber().